rombrom/rombrom.com/src/posts/testing-dapps-with-playwright-anvil-wagmi.md

 - A date mocking mechanism so we can pretend it's earlier or later.
 - An account connection fixture so we don't have to repeat this for each test.

-The key thing here, is that you want to grab `test` from `@playwright/test` and re-export it with your fixtures attached.
-Instead of importing Playwright's `test`, you would import your own, extended with any fixtures you require.
+In order to set up a Playwright fixture you want to grab `test` from `@playwright/test` and use its `test.extend()` method.
+When you `export` the extended `test` the fixture you've set up will be made available.
+In your tests, instead of importing Playwright's `test`, you would import your own.

 Let's set up our first fixture.
 This one will concern itself with abstracting connecting a wallet through our mock connector.
-I'll provide some other useful fixtures in the next chapter.
+I'll provide some more useful fixtures in the next section.

 Lets create two files: `tests/fixtures/wallet.ts` and `tests/fixtures/index.ts`.
 The former will house our application-specific wallet connection initialization.
 The latter we'll use as an entrypoint which re-exports anything from `@playwright/test` plus our extended `test` function.